AguaClara/Fluoride-Auto/Fluoride_Summer2018.md

 ### Procedure
-Discuss your experimental procedure.
-How did you run your experiment?
-What were you testing?
-What were the values of relevant parameters?

 The stock concentrations for fluoride were prepared to model the actual fluoride concentrations observed in India's groundwater.
 A range of 20 mg/L to 5 mg/L was tested, since the highest reported fluoride concentration in groundwater was 20 mg/L, while the average amount of fluoride among most regions was 5 mg/L ([Karthikeyan and Lakshanan, 2011](https://github.com/AguaClara/fluoride/blob/master/Summer%202018%20fluoride%20report/Fluoride_book_chapter.pdf)).
 The goal was to reduce the fluoride influent concentration to 1.0 mg/L, to meet the India fluoride standards for drinking water ([Bhawan and Marg, 2009](https://github.com/AguaClara/fluoride)).
 In order to achieve the desired system concentrations of fluoride, the stock concentrations were prepared taking into account the flow rate of water through the system.